 3. Snuggle up to him in public.
 In our church service, I see the younger married couples do this.
 So I scoot over closer to my man.
 Why should there be space between us just because we’re in our forties?

-4. Fix yourself up.
+4. Take time for personal grooming.
 Put on that perfume he bought you long ago that you stashed in a drawer for a “special occasion.”
 Brush your hair.
-Put on decent clothes.
+Put on a nice outfit.
 When he comes home, don’t let him see you in torn sweatpants, sighing as you clean a toilet.
-He’s worked hard all day, too, and deserves a pleasant wife, not a martyr.
+He’s worked hard all day, too.

 5. Fix his favorite foods.
 Buy the snacks he likes, and keep them at eye level in the pantry.
-Listen to his culinary likes and dislikes, and cater to them cheerfully.
+Listen to his culinary likes and dislikes, and cater to them.
 He’ll notice!

 6. Pull a surprise once in awhile.
 One morning, as soon as he got into the shower, I got into the car and drove to Chick-fil-a, bought my husband’s favorite chicken biscuit and orange juice, and brought it home.
 It was at his desk when he came downstairs to work.
 The delight on his face was worth the trouble I took to do it!